eglaab/3clpro/README.md

 Overview of files:

-- Code used for MD simulations of ligand-binding interactions in NAMD: [ligand_binding_simulation.namd](ligand_binding_simulation.namd)
+- Configuration settings used for MD simulations of ligand-binding interactions in NAMD: [ligand_binding_simulation.namd](ligand_binding_simulation.namd)